jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 57: July 3, 2017

+**Today's Progress**: Learned about nested namespaces.
+Also started working with exception handling.

 ### Day 56: July 2, 2017

 **Today's Progress**: Worked more with using the Environment, Math, and Random classes.
 Started reading about namespaces.